openstack-archive/tripleo-docs/doc/source/basic_deployment/basic_deployment_cli.rst

 .. admonition:: Virtual
    :class: virtual

-   When deploying the Compute node in a virtual machine, add ``--libvirt-type qemu`` or launching instances on the deployed overcloud will fail.
+   When deploying the Compute node in a virtual machine without nested guest support, add  ``--libvirt-type qemu`` or launching instances on the deployed overcloud will fail.

 .. note::